TirexRover/Portfolio_Dupesh/README.md

 # AI Engineer Chat Portfolio

-A chat-first, dual-theme portfolio (Vite + React + TypeScript + Tailwind) that showcases an AI engineer using retrieval over resume + LinkedIn exports.
-Visitors land on a pre-seeded conversation, immediately see first-person answers, and the app automatically calls OpenRouter (with a repo-level key) or falls back to the local summarizer.
-All heavy processing happens offline via `npm run ingest`.
+A chat-first, dual-theme portfolio (Vite + React + TypeScript + Tailwind) that showcases an AI engineer and relies on OpenRouter for Q&A over provided profile metadata and seeded transcript.
+Visitors land on a pre-seeded conversation, immediately see first-person answers, and the app calls OpenRouter (via a server-side proxy by default).
+Generating metadata and a seeded transcript via `npm run ingest` is optional but helpful to provide a rich profile context.

 ## ✨ Highlights

 - High-contrast default light theme with tasteful dark mode toggle, refreshed chat bubbles, and contextual side panels.
-- Retrieval engine with hybrid dense (optional embeddings) + TF-IDF fallback plus seeded Q&A generated during ingest.
+ - Optional seeded Q&A generated during ingest (seed transcript + metadata).
-- Automatic OpenRouter integration that uses a deployer-provided API key (no UI prompts) with deterministic first-person answers, plus a local summarizer fallback for offline use.
+   - Automatic OpenRouter integration that uses a deployer-provided API key (no UI prompts) and deterministic first-person answers via server-side proxy.
 - Privacy-first: data stays inside the repo; runtime only fetches `public/data/*.json` generated via `npm run ingest`.
 - Totally hands-free onboarding: ingest creates `seeds.json` so the chat already has a convincing conversation and updated prompt chips before a visitor types anything.